Contact the TCC Library

 1) Email the article to yourself.
 Look for an envelope icon (or similar icon) on the article record page, click, and enter your own e-mail address.
 The database will then send you a permanent link to the article and/or an email with the article citation and the article attached as a PDF.

 2) Record the article's citation.
-Look for an icon or link that says "cite," and copy-paste the citation information, which should include the article's author, the journal it was published in, the date it was published, etc. This information will help you locate the article again in the future.
+Look for an icon or link that says "cite," "permalink," "persistent link," or something similar.
+Copy & paste the citation information, which should include the article's author, the journal it was published in, the date it was published, etc. This information will help you locate the article again in the future.

 3) Download or print the article.
 Again, specific icons will differ, but you should have the capability to download or print an article from any library database.
 You can save a PDF of the article to a flashdrive, email a PDF to yourself as an attachment, or simply print the article out to review later!